ProSasha6738/MCClassrock-Launcher/README.md

 Ninecraft with 0.11.1 uploaded by Opticraft

 About MCClassrock:
 MCClasswork launcher have a two variants - Console version (as main version) and UI-version.

-MCClasswork Launcher was written in Python.
+Requirements:
+Only Windows (MCClassrock not tested on Windows 7-8.1)

+About me: I am beginning programmer, in first I learning Python, that's why development MCClasswork will be difficult.
+(Sorry if text in English may be incorrrectly.)